digital-asset/daml-finance/docs/source/concepts/settlement.rst

 - allocate, i.e., specify which holding should be used
 - approve, i.e., specify to which account the asset should be transferred

-Allcation and approval is required for each :ref:`Instruction <module-daml-finance-settlement-instruction-87187>`.
+Allocation and approval is required for each :ref:`Instruction <module-daml-finance-settlement-instruction-87187>`.

 Alice :ref:`allocates <module-daml-finance-interface-settlement-instruction-10970>` the instruction